Updated 5/18/2020 - FACE COVERING/MASK REQUIRED IN OFFICE

 JMA CLINIC CHANGES

-- Drive-thru clinics for sick appointments; Any patient with a COUGH, CONGESTION, RESPIRATORY SYMPTOMS, SORE THROAT or FEVER will be directed to our triage nurse to assess symptoms.
-If an appointment is considered necessary, it will be scheduled in our new Drive-up clinics located outside select office buildings.
-The staff at these clinics will be wearing personal protective equipment (masks, gloves, etc.) to evaluate your child’s symptoms as recommended by the Centers for Disease Control and Prevention.
+- Drive-thru clinics for sick appointments; Any patient with a COUGH, CONGESTION, RESPIRATORY SYMPTOMS, SORE THROAT or FEVER is being directed to our triage nurse to assess symptoms.
+If an appointment is considered necessary, it is being scheduled in our Drive-up clinics located outside select office buildings.
+The staff at these clinics are wearing personal protective equipment (masks, gloves, etc.) to evaluate your child’s symptoms as recommended by the Centers for Disease Control and Prevention.
 You will be scheduled for an appointment time to minimize wait times.
 We hope to be able to provide this service outside most of our offices.

-- In office appointments are limited to well checks and some non-sick same day patients with issues such as rash and injury that are pre-approved.
-The American Academy of Pediatrics has urged us to continue to see well patients, especially those that are in need of vaccinations.
-After we get through this health crisis, there will be too many kids in need of well visits and vaccinations for our system to effectively handle.
+- Well Check appointments available in our offices; The American Academy of Pediatrics has urged us to continue to see well patients, especially those that are in need of vaccinations.
 If we do not continue to see and immunize well children, as a nation, we will be putting ourselves at risk for outbreaks of other diseases like measles and whooping cough.
-By seeing all patients with fever, cough, congestion, or sore throat in our drive-up clinics, we are able to provide the safest environment possible for our well checkups.
+By seeing all patients with fever, cough, congestion, or sore throat in our drive-up clinics and limiting in office appointments to well children, we are able to provide the safest environment possible for our well checkups and newborns.

-- We will be temporarily closing our West Cary location.
-Sadly, in order to have staffing to cover these changes and also continue to separate sick and well appointments, our providers from the West Cary location will be moving to our Cary and Holly Springs offices.
+- We have temporarily closed our West Cary location; Sadly, in order to have staffing to cover these changes and also continue to separate sick and well appointments, our providers from the West Cary location have moved to our Cary and Holly Springs locations.
 We will be back!
 We hope you will hang in with us for the short term until COVID-19 is contained in our community and we can get Dr. Zarick and Dr. Fofaria back out to you.

-If your child has been directly exposed to someone who has tested positive for COVID-19 or if you have traveled from China, South Korea, Iran, or Europe in the past 14 days and have a cough or fever, then please call the following number:
+If your child has been directly exposed to someone who has tested positive for COVID-19 in the past 14 days and has a cough or fever, then please call the following number:

 As always, please call with any questions and we will be happy to best direct your care.
 As recommendations are rapidly changing, we will keep you updated with any changes to our clinic schedules.